 Immediately after Deb retired from the US Army in 2010, she supported her husband LTC (Ret.)
-Doug Adams as he bicycled 50 States in one year (18,067 mi) for our Military, Veterans and their families.
-As a new RV’er, Deb drove their rig over 26,000 miles and coordinated all logistical and PR details.
+Doug Adams as he bicycled 50 States in one year 18,067 miles for our Military, Veterans and their families.
+A new RV’er, Deb drove their rig over 26,000 miles and coordinated all logistical and PR details.

 On the last day, Doug rode his bicycle 222 miles around Hawai‘i Island.
 Soon after, the couple was invited to participate in the Hawaii Island Veterans Day Parade.
 Three months later, fellow-Veteran Denise Nakanishi helped them find their dream home in Hilo, a place they now use as a base to continue their mission – “Live Life to the Fullest, With Love, In Service”.

+Serving Veterans Today.
 Both Deb and Doug belong to many non-profits.
-This November 6th, 2021 will be Deb’s 7th year as the Chair of the Hawaii Island Veterans Day Parade.
+This November 11th, 2021 will be Deb’s 7th year as the Committee Chair of the Hawaii Island Veterans Day Parade.
 For 3 ½ years she was the Commander of Veterans of Foreign Wars Post 3830 in Pahoa serving Veterans and the island community.
-She is currently VFW Senior Vice Commander for all of Hawaii.
-Deb serves on Hawaii County’s Military Advisory Committee and is Hawaii Island’s representative for the Women's Military Memorial in DC.
+She is currently VFW Commander for all of Hawaii.
+Deb also serves on Hawaii County’s Military Advisory Committee and is Hawaii's Ambassador for the Military Women's Memorial in DC.
 She is also a Trustee for the Lyman Museum, Hilo.

+Empowering Women.
 As a charter member, Deb helped organize the Hawaii Island Women’s Leadership Forum.
 She has led workshops to further empower, strengthen, and nurture women to succeed at work and at home.
-As a member of Zonta of Hilo, part of a global organization that empowers women and girls, Deb helped facilitate Zonta’s February 28th, “Magnificent Me” event for over 100 middle school girls.
-Deb is very proud of her own daughter Emily, who will be working for NASA after completing her Ph.D. at Stanford.
+As a member of Zonta of Hilo, part of a global organization that empowers women and girls, Deb helped facilitate Zonta’s “Magnificent Me” event for over 100 middle school girls.
+Deb is very proud of her own daughter Emily, who is now working for NASA on the Mars 2020 Mission after completing her Ph.D. at Stanford.

 Deb is a frequent guest speaker and gives workshops to a variety of groups.
-She is a contributing author in a number of leadership and management books.
+Deb's book "Why Is Pono not Pono Today?
+Bring out the best when someone is stressed" was recently released on Amazon.
+She is also a contributing author in a number of leadership and management books.
 Deb founded her business, Mentally Tough Women, to widely share her strategies, insights, and tools.
-Her two online course -"How to Handle Extreme Stress" and "Stress Basics" get high reviews from 2600 students from over 110 countries with more being created.
-Her goal is to boost the confidence and leadership skills of women and their families by teaching them how to handle stress and embrace today’s challenging world.
+Her two online course -"How to Handle Extreme Stress" and "Stress Basics" get high reviews from 3800+ students from over 110 countries with more being created.
+Her latest online course "Take Kids from Stressed to Success" offers families and kids powerful Hawaiian words and more stress strategies, insights, and tools woven throughout her Pono Book.
+Her goal is to boost the confidence of one million women and their families with better stress skills.
+Deb arms them with the tools they need to use stress to fuel their success.
 Throughout Deb’s trail-blazing 34-year Army career and ever since she has turned difficult situations into leadership moments to make a positive difference.
 That’s a legacy worth sharing.